My work as a curriculum developer is largely based on my involvement with puzzles: solving them, constructing them, editing them.

 As a constructor of cryptic crosswords, I have some choices.
 For example, I could make the solution easily researchable: replace "tech pioneer" with "Apple founder".
 But that would not be satisfying to the solver: whether they already know it or look it up, the answer is obvious, and they would not need either of the other two paths to the answer.
 Or, instead of "but in a different order", I could write "anagrammed", but that too is just too blatant, and moreover it would take away from the humor of the clue, which is part of what makes the solution satisfying.
 So I would say that this clue hits the sweet spot, and satisfies all the guidelines I suggested above.

-I will zero in on the specifics of creating puzzles for the mathematics classroom, by way of analyzing some examples.
+I will zero in on the specifics of creating puzzles for the mathematics classroom by analyzing some examples.

 A characteristic of all classrooms is that they are constituted of students whose backgrounds and talents vary widely.
 Offering multiple puzzles simultaneously can help, as it allows students to find their own way through the set, by selecting puzzles at the appropriate level of difficulty, and/or by pursuing partial discoveries.
 This addresses classroom heterogeneity, while having all students work on closely related problems.
 Here are some examples along these lines: